 It is easy to stick to favorite restaurants and bars.
 It makes the decision making process easier, especially after a long week and all I want is a glass of wine in a comfortable place with no surprises to price or atmosphere.
 What I tend to forget is that the usual places I love were at one time new discoveries.

-Here’s a rule of thumb I usually stick by: if the wine menu doesn’t have at least one glass of wine under $10, go somewhere else.
+Here’s a rule of thumb I share with my private tour guests: if the wine menu doesn’t have at least one glass of wine under $10, consider going somewhere else.
 If nothing is under $15, run like the wind.
 You can get good wine all over the city that won’t bust your budget.

 The attention to good wine and food served at a reasonable price may have something to do with the French atmosphere of Amelie, and the staff, who are also international.
 They take good wine and food as a birthright, as an indispensable part of life.
 I couldn’t agree more.

 Ameie 1754 Polk Street (at Washington Street)

 Open Seven Days a Week 5:30pm – 2:00am